lopezdsr/sql-query/sqlref/sql_reference.md

 <h4>Cross Join</h4>

-A `CROSS` join creates a Cartesian product of the tables involved in the join operation.
-In case a CROSS join specifying a join condition behaves like an inner join.
+A `CROSS` join creates a Cartesian product of the tables involved in the join operation, if a CROSS join specifying a join condition behaves like an inner join.

 ```sql
 -- cross join specifying a join condition